Electronic Citation and Warning System (eCWS)

 Approximately 1,000,000 traffic citations are issued in Indiana every year.
 Now that eCWS is in production, law enforcement agencies using the system can electronically print tickets at the time of a traffic stop.
 Other officers are still hand writing citations and the forms used vary from county to county. eCWS lets officers electronically record citation information in the field, eliminating the need for redundant manual data entry, drastically reducing administrative work, and increasing the safety of Hoosier roadways by quickly identifying dangerous drivers and reducing the time needed for a traffic stop.

 Court Technology, the Bureau of Motor Vehicles, Indiana Criminal Justice Institute, Indiana State Police, Indiana Department of Natural Resources, Indiana State Excise Police and local law enforcement agencies worked together to give law enforcement officers statewide the ability to produce tickets electronically at the time of a traffic stop.
-Data can be transmitted electronically to appropriate law enforcement, courts, and state and federal agencies. eCWS will, in the future, also transfer the required data fields to a probable cause affidavit form for officers to complete in cases of serious criminal violations.
+Data can be transmitted electronically to appropriate law enforcement, courts, and state and federal agencies. eCWS also allows officers to electronically complete the Operating While Intoxicted PC Affidavit, General Probable Cause Affidavit, and a Tow Form, using scanned or imported data.

 How It Works